-Injuries affecting the back, neck, and spine can have serious consequences for the injured person and their family, as injuries of this kind have the potential to make it impossible to return to a physically-demanding job and can interfere with nearly all aspects of everyday life on a long-term basis.
-Herniated spinal discs are one such type of back or neck injury that can result from many different sorts of accident, including automotive and cycling crashes, as well as slips and falls.
+Injuries affecting the back, neck, and spine can have serious consequences for the injured person and their family, as injuries of this kind have the potential to make it impossible to return to a physically demanding job and can interfere with nearly all aspects of everyday life on a long-term basis.
+Herniated spinal discs are one such type of back or neck injury that can result from many different sorts of accidents, including automotive and cycling crashes, as well as slips and falls.

 The medical profession has a number of different terms for this condition: herniated disc, slipped disc, ruptured disc, bulging disc, and so forth; these terms are all descriptive in nature, and ultimately refer to the same medical phenomenon.
 The spine is made up of a series of small bones – vertebrae – that protect your spinal cord.
 Between each pair of vertebral bones is a spinal disc, a sort of cushion or shock absorber that allows for movement of the spinal joint.
 These discs are composed of two parts: the exterior cylinder made of sheets of tough, rubbery collagen fibers is called the annulus, and the inner core of mucoprotein gel is the nucleus.
 When one of these spinal discs becomes damaged, the jelly-like material of the nucleus is forced out through a breach or tear in the annulus.